-The proposed stormwater system will consist of a combination of controlled roof drains for the building area and uncontrolled flows from the remaining areas.
-The stormwater flows are controlled with both the 5-year and the 100-year flows being less than the allowable release rate which is equal to the pre-development 5-year rate.
+The proposed stormwater system will consist of a combination of controlled and uncontrolled roof drains for the building area, an oversized pipe for the back courtyard and uncontrolled flows from the remaining areas.
+The stormwater flows are controlled with the post-development 100-year flows being controlled to the pre-development 5-year rate.